-A cluttered space is distracting makes one less productive.
-Simply put, a clutters space complicates your daily tasks.
+A cluttered space is distracting and makes one less productive.
+Simply put, a cluttered space complicates your daily tasks.

 2. Cleaning and organizing reduces anxiety.

-Without a feeling of being in order, we can at time become anxious.
-Feelings of anxiety can be relieved by order as can be observed in people with Obsessive Compulsive Disorder.* For people who obsessively clean, organize, or count things, The behaviors of cleaning, organizing or counting make anxiety sufferers feel (temporarily) calmer.
+Without a feeling of being in order, we can at times become anxious.
+Feelings of anxiety can be relieved by order as can be observed in people with Obsessive Compulsive Disorder.* For people who obsessively clean, organize, or count things, the behaviors of cleaning, organizing or counting make anxiety sufferers feel (temporarily) calmer.